 Listed below are flower, vegetable and herb varieties that are great to start planting in May based on the Hardiness Zone that you live in.

 Beans (Zones 3-10)

-You can still plant both bush and pole beans now that the soil and air are warmed up.
+You can plant both bush and pole beans now that the soil and air are warmed up as beans should not be started indoors.
 Try a continual 7-10 day sowing of different varieties.
-This will give you continual bean crops and not one large harvest with wasted crop.
+This will give you an abundance of bean crops and not one large harvest with wasted crop.

 Cabbage (Zones 3-10)

 May is the time to transplant cabbage for a summer harvest.
 Cabbage plants do better when planted near herbs like dill and rosemary.

 Suggested varieties: Red Acre, Golden Acre, Copenhagen Market

 For a delicious fall crop, start carrots inside now so that they can be transplanted in mid-July.
 Try different colored varieties for making colorful stews and soups.

 Learning Download: How to Grow Carrots